kdakan/React-React-Router-and-Redux/README.md

   export default connect(mapStateToProps)(BookList);
   ```
   Here, ```mapStateToProps()``` binds the ```BooksList``` component ```props``` to the ```books``` part of the central app state.
 Whenever the ```books``` changes, ```BooksList``` will be re-rendered with new values on its ```props.bookCollection```.
 We can have multiple ```props``` to state members mappings inside the returned object.
 The call to ```connect()``` function turns the dumb ```BooksList``` component into a smart component (container).
+* We can use computed functions inside ```mapStateToProps()``` to map computed state, like a filtered array, sorted array, array length, etc. This way, as long as the computed value doesn't change, our component does not re-render.
+We can use the ```Reselect``` library to define memoized computed functions (called selectors) that only re-compute when their parameters change, and bind props to these selectors ro increase performance and keep normalized state in the store.
+Refer to https://github.com/reduxjs/reselect for details.
-* Any event which needs to change part of the app state creates an action which is an object with an action type and various data members, like
+* Any event which needs to change part of the app state, creates an action which is an object with a string action type and various data members, like
   ```jsx
   //inside selectBook.js
   export function selectBook(book) {